 How to set up a wakesurf boat under $30K

-The advantage of using certain shapers like the Malibu surf gate is that you can keep your boat evenly weighted as opposed to switching ballast bags and people from side to side.
+The advantage of using a wake shaper is that you can keep your boat evenly weighted as opposed to switching ballast bags and people from side to side.
 This allows you to easily switch sides for surfing behind the boat (e.g. to practice alternate sides), and also switch between wakeboarding and wakesurfing without having to change the weighing.

-A wake shaper isn’t necessary on boats with an integrated surf system, however used boats under $30K are unlikely to have that.
+A wake shaper isn’t necessary on boats with an integrated surf system, however used boats under $30K are unlikely to have one.